 Will our children gain a “bad” habit of demanding “sweet” food and avoiding other healthy foods?

 Recently I heard a story about a little girl who developed a fascination with chocolate.
 Nothing “worked”; parents tried to provide all kinds of limits.
 They tried offering chocolate only after a meal.
 But it created a new issue — what to do if the girl is not hungry?
-Parents definitely didn’t want her to force her to eat in order to get the chocolate.
-They tried to move meals to a later time, but it didn’t resolve the issue.
+Her parents definitely didn’t want her to force her to eat in order to get the chocolate.
+They tried to move the meals to a later time, but it didn’t resolve the issue.

 I feel like it is more than “just a habit,” more than “just liking the sweet taste of chocolate” and requires slow and patient untangling of the figurative “yarn”.

 Power struggles are never pleasant and it takes time to shift the relationship back to cooperation.